Bake Play Smile

 More Christmas Recipes To Make With The Kids

-If you're after some more fun Christmas baking recipes to make with the kids... this is the collection of recipes you need!
+If you're after some more fun Christmas baking recipes to make with kids... this is the collection of recipes you need!
 Quick, easy and FUN!

 Recipes to make at Christmas time with kids.